ewagner14-cscc/welcome-students/README.md

 1) log into your CSCC Linux 2 virtual machine (VM) via https://mypc.cscc.edu
 2) open a terminal in the VM
-3) In the terminal, run the command 'git clone git@github.com:ewagner14-cscc/welcome-students.git'
+3) In the terminal, run the command `git clone git@github.com:ewagner14-cscc/welcome-students.git`
 4)